-Both inductor DCR and MOSFET $R{DS(ON)}$ value will increase as the temperature increases.
+Both inductor DCR and MOSFET $r{DS(ON)}$ value will increase as the temperature increases.
 Therefore the sensed current will increase as the temperature of the current sense element increases.
-In order to compensate the temperature effect on the sensed current signal, a Positive Temperature Coefficient (PTC) resistor can be selected for the sense resistor R{ISEN} , or the integrated temperature compensation function of ISL6307 should be utilized.
-The integrated temperature compensation function is described in the Temperature Compensation section.
+In order to compensate the temperature effect on the sensed current signal, a Positive Temperature Coefficient (PTC) resistor can be selected for the sense resistor ( $R{ISEN}$ ), or the integrated temperature compensation function of ISL6306 should be utilized.
+The integrated temperature compensation function is described in "Temperature Compensation" on page 25.